-Approved tagging sites are locations authorized by APHIS, State, or Tribal animal health officials where livestock without official identification may have official identification applied on behalf of their owner or the person in possession, care, or control of the animals when they are brought to the tagging site.
+Approved tagging sites are locations authorized by APHIS, State, or Tribal animal health officials where livestock may be officially identified on behalf of their owner or the person in possession, care, or control of the animals when they are brought to the tagging site.
 In these cases, livestock required to be officially identified may move interstate to an approved tagging site for the application of official identification.

-The animals must be officially identified at the tagging site before they are commingled with animals from other premises or identified by other practices that will accurately maintain the animals' identity until tagging.
+The animals must be officially identified at the tagging site before they are commingled with animals from other premises, or identified by other practices that will accurately maintain the animals' identity until tagging.
 This will ensure the official identification numbers correlate to the owner of the animals (or person responsible) when the animals are shipped to the tagging site.
-For example, a livestock market acting as an approved tagging site may use back tags to temporarily identify the animal on unloading.
+For example, a livestock market, acting as an approved tagging site, may use back tags to temporarily identify the animal on unloading.
 The approved tagging site, at a minimum, must:

-- Maintain tagging records (as required under the recordkeeping requirements section) - Ensure the security of official identification devices and distribution records by: - Maintaining a record of all official identification devices distributed and applied at the tagging site. - o Reporting any tags lost or stolen immediately to the appropriate State, Tribal, or Federal animal health official. - Tag all animals in accordance with 9 CFR part 86: - o Tag all animals required to be officially identified. - Only tag animals not already officially identified unless replacing an older official ID technology with more advanced technology, i.e., retagging animals that have metal NUES tags with EID).
-Do not apply additional official ear tags except as provided in 9 CFR 86.4(c). - o Remove and/or replace official identification devices in accordance with 9 CFR 86.4(d) and (e).
+- Obtain official identification devices only as directed by APHIS, State, or Tribal animal health officials. - Unload animals requiring official identification only when the owner or the person in possession, care, or control of the animals when they are brought to the tagging site agrees to have the animals officially identified in accordance with approved tagging site protocols. - Maintain tagging records using forms or electronic systems as directed by APHIS, State, or Tribal animal health officials to include, at a minimum: - The name of the owner or person responsible for the animals tagged and their street address, city, State, and ZIP code - The official identification numbers of the tags applied associated with the owner or person responsible for the animals. - The date the official identification ear tags were applied. - Submit the records of tags applied in an acceptable electronic format to the designated animal health official as directed by APHIS, State, or Tribal animal health officials within 7 days of application. - Ensure the security of official identification devices and distribution records by: - Maintaining a record of all official identification devices received, distributed, and applied at the tagging site. - Keeping the inventory of tags and records in a secure place accessible only to tagging site personnel. - Reporting any tags lost or stolen immediately to the appropriate State, Tribal, or Federal animal health official. - Tag all animals in accordance with 9 CFR part 86: - Tag all animals required to be identified. - Only tag animals not already officially identified.
+Do not apply additional official ear tags except as provided in 9 CFR 86.4(c). - Remove and/or replace official identification devices in accordance with 9 CFR 86.4(d) and (e).